Netflix TV shows: The 50 best original series to watch in the UK

 A cartoon about a talking horse, starring the goofy older brother from Arrested Development… on paper little about BoJack Horseman screams “must watch”.
 Yet the series almost immediately transcended its format to deliver a moving and very funny rumination on depression and middle-age malaise.
 Will Arnett plays BoJack – one time star of Nineties hit sitcom Horsin’ Around – as a lost soul whose turbo-charged narcissism prevents him getting his life together.

 Almost as good are a support cast including Alison Brie (Glow, Mad Men), Aaron Paul, of Breaking Bad, and Amy Sedaris as a pampered Persian cat who is also BoJack’s agent.
 Season five touches the live rail of harassment in the movie industry, offering one of the most astute commentaries yet on the #MeToo movement with an episode based centred around an awards ceremony called “The Forgivies”.
-Netflix has announced that series six will be split in two, with part one debuting on 25 October and part two on 31 January 2020.
+The sixth and final series was split in two, with part one debuting on 25 October and part two on 31 January 2020.

 A valentine to the Spielberg school of Eighties blockbuster, with Winona Ryder as a small-town mom whose son is abducted by a transdimensional monster.
 ET, Goonies, Close Encounters, Alien and everything Stephen King wrote between 1975 and 1990 are all tossed into the blender by Millennial writer-creators the Duffer brothers.
 It was clear Stranger Things was going to be a mega-smash when Barb – the “best friend” character eaten in the second episode – went viral the weekend it dropped.
 Series three introduced Soviets tunnelling beneath Hawkins, Indiana and homages to Terminator and Fast Times at Ridgemont High.
 A fourth season has been confirmed with the Duffers signing an over-all development deal with Netflix.
 “We’re not in Hawkins anymore,” went a recent teaser, hinting that the franchise is about to engage with the wider world.